IN THE NEWS

 October 6, 2020 – Redemption is a subject that Michael Vick is intimately aware of.
 Indeed, it is a concept that many of us feel is every person’s right.
 After all, salvation is a pillar of the western world’s concept of spirituality.

-October 6, 2020 – Desmond Meade of the Florida Rights Restoration Coalition joined us Tuesday on “TMZ Live,” and told us the $25 million his organization raised to allow former felons to vote in the election came from folks across the country … and before Bloomberg donated a dime.
+October 6, 2020 – Desmond Meade of the Florida Rights Restoration Coalition joined us Tuesday on “TMZ Live,” and told us the $25 million his organization raised to allow former felons (returning citizens) to vote in the election came from folks across the country … and before Bloomberg donated a dime.

 October 6, 2020 – Davion and Maria have paid their debt to society by serving prison sentences in the US state of Florida, but they’re still paying back monetary debts from their cases – and until they do, they won’t be allowed to vote.